Home

 Rabbi Levin penned two books in three volumes titled Sefer Ha-Aderet Veha-Emunah.
 He shared his ideas on biblical matters and various Talmudic tractates.
 He also included notebooks, family biographical information, details on his patent, and more.

-There are 22 notebooks total in the collection, and he wrote them in Yiddish, Hebrew, and English.
+There are 22 notebooks in total in the collection, and he wrote them in Yiddish, Hebrew, and English.
 Most of the notes are drafts of sermons and lectures he gave in varied synagogues, but he also left notes and ideas that were undeveloped to completion.
 Sermons and lectures were arranged under the titles: Ceremonies, Biblical Sermons, Holidays and Festivals, Additional Talmudic Sermons, and General.

 Rabbi Judah Levin: Jewish Community Activism

 By the turn of the century, Rabbi Levin had accepted an appointment as the Chief Rabbi of the United (Orthodox) Jewish Congregations of Detroit.
 At that time, Eastern European Jews were immigrating to Detroit.
 Rabbi Levin was responsible for facilitating the creation of a myriad of organizations and institutions that served Detroit’s rapidly growing Orthodox Jewish community, including a Hebrew education system and a school.
-He also helped feed the poor, and established Jewish cemeteries.
+He also helped feed the poor and established Jewish cemeteries.

 With such a busy schedule, it’s hard to imagine when he found time to focus on his inventions, but he made a tremendous impact on the work of other Jewish inventors as well.